-I know I’ve shared the next one before, but this is another great poem for memorizing, and one of our family’s favorites.
+I know I’ve shared the “It Couldn’t Be Done” before, but it’s another great poem for memorizing, and one of our family’s favorites.

 I think poetry deserves a place in every child’s education.
 If you’re only going to invest in one book of poems, Favorite Poems Old and New is definitely the one I’d recommend!